cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ##### Characteristics:

-* Technical solutions are built-in tools specific to their problem domain, not always tools familiar to the users
+* Technical solutions are built-in tools specific to their problem domain, not always tools familiar to the users.
-* There is investment in a common path, however deviating from that path quickly uncovers few customization options as the focus was on building a single option
+* There is investment in a common path; however, deviating from that path quickly uncovers few customization options as the focus was on building a single option.
-* Given standardization, informal internal groups are able to form and gather to share good practices and overcome shared problems
+* Given standardization, informal internal groups are able to form and gather to share good practices and overcome shared problems.
-* There may be drift on capability implementation as teams take templates, customize them, and then can not merge in changes from the centralized team
+* There may be drift on capability implementation as teams take templates, customize them, and then cannot merge in changes from the centralized team.

-##### Examples Scenarios:
+##### Example Scenarios:

-* A centralized team curates a library of Terraform modules, Kubernetes controllers, and CRDs for provisioning different types of infrastructure
+* A centralized team curates a library of Terraform modules, Kubernetes controllers, and CRDs for provisioning different types of infrastructure.
-* A shared location includes comprehensive documents about solutions across the organization
+* A shared location includes comprehensive documents about solutions across the organization.

 #### Level 3, Scalable - Self-service solutions